szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 So, if we use mutex and have no race, for lock acquiring, it is the same in cost if comparing to one CAS.
 But after that, it is totally differnet.
 Lock-free algorithms keep using CAS for each step.
 But when code enter [critcal section](https://en.wikipedia.org/wiki/Critical_section), it can use L1 cache or even register.

-**Critical section is cache-friendly, like single thread performance**
+**Critical section is cache-friendly, similiar to single thread performance.**

 The tremendous cost of latency is for mutex with race because blocking threads need to sleep and wake-up-again by OS scheduler.
 Why? it is all about cache.
 When thread context switch, we lose a lot of cache like L1 ~ L3 cache and [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) buffer.